 We strive to drive and leverage consumer-driven content to add value for both the business and our customers, whilst maintaining quality reflective of the Debenhams brand, says Carly Hounsell, Product Review Coordinator at Debenhams.

 Ratings, reviews, and customer photos on the retailer’s site deliver a strong shopping experience and drive sales.
 Across the Bazaarvoice Network, shoppers who interact with CGC on retail sites are 106% more likely to convert and experience an average 116% lift in revenue per visitor.

 The days of linear shopper journeys are over.
-With the rise of omnichannel, the blend of in-store, online, and mobile shopping, extending the reach of CGC ensures companies find customers wherever they are.
+With the rise of omnichannel, the blend of in-store, online, and mobile shopping, extends the reach of CGC and ensures companies find customers wherever they are.